zachgk/catln/docs/philosophy/basics.md

 ### Multiple level functions

-The other useful type system feature is the use of multi-level function definitions.
+Another useful type system feature is the use of multi-level function definitions.
 For example:
 ```
 String concat(concat(String a, String b), String c) = concat([a, b, c])
 ```

 Since functions are tuple trees, multi level functions can be handled naturally by simply matching against multiple levels of the tree at once.

 This can be used to resolve potential performance problems like the one above.
 It is faster to concatenate the multiple strings all at once rather than doing them individually.
-Other languages have no ability to express this idea and require manual effort by the programmer.
+Most languages have no ability to express this idea and require manual effort by the programmer.
 In Catln, this ensures that any way that you write your code would be optimized by the optimization rule and get the same performance.

+This feature is also very useful as the backbone of [metaprogramming](metaprogramming.md).

 ### Partial Application